 - Email receipt of submission will be provided.

-- You will be informed of the decision of the referees within four weeks of closing date for submissions.
+- You will be informed of the decision of the evaluations after the 12th of February 2024.

-- All presenters and co presenters need to register and pay to attend the 3 day conference by completing and returning a registration form by the 25th January 2019 at the latest.
+- All presenters and co presenters need to register and pay to attend the 3-day conference by completing and returning a registration form by the 26th of February 2024 at the latest.

 - Registration forms and further details about this will be sent with all acceptance letters.